 Before becoming a teacher, I studied creative writing.
 I also shimmied around the edges of the movie business and completed a few freelance videography jobs.

 Korea by Bike lets me turn my experiences into something useful.
-I hope it helps you get the most out of biking in Korea.
+I hope the site helps you get the most out of biking in Korea.

 Here are additional resources for your biking trips in South Korea.